East Midlands Railway will soon be blocking access to platforms from Nottingham Station footbridge during weekends

 East Midlands Railway (EMR) said passengers will not be able to use the bridge to enter platforms on Saturdays and Sundays from February 6.

-East Midlands Railway (EMR) said they will now close access at weekends after data showed that a recent extension of restrictions have led to a significant reduction in assaults and abuse towards both staff and customers.
+EMR say access is being restricted at weekends after data showed a recent extension of restrictions led to a significant reduction in assaults and abuse towards both staff and customers.

 In August, EMR restricted access to platforms via the footbridge between 7pm and 6am each day, replacing the previous 11pm to 5am window.
 It soon restrict access on weekends, closing at 7pm on Friday and reopening on Monday at 6am.
 Starting from February 6.